moechat/parser/README.md

 MoeParser
 =========

+**CURRENTLY NOT SECURE!**

 A (hopefully) XSS-secured parser for BBCode and chat-style markdown used in MoeChat, written in pure Go.

-GoLang's HTML escape is run *BEFORE* any parsing is done.
-Therefore, any vulnerabilties stem from insecure code inside the parser.
+Go's HTML escape is run *BEFORE* any parsing is done and the parser uses Go's html/template package to inject styles such as color.
 Remember that this code has *not* been checked by any professionals, and comes with *NO WARRANTY*.

 Tags can be customized in tags.go